DR JEREMY BURGESS / SCIENCE PHOTO LIBRARY DR JEREMY BURGESS / SCIENCE PHOTO LIBRARY

 Split hair.
 Coloured scanning electron micrograph (SEM) of a split human head hair.
-The hair shows brush-like splitting at the end of the shaft.
-Hair consists of three distinct layers of dead cells containing keratin, a type of fibrous protein.
-There is an outer layer or cuticle, a cortex containing the pigments that give the hair its colour and an inner core or medulla.
-Hair may split due to excessive shampooing, bleaching, combing, blow-drying or simply because it is very long and therefore has a very old tip.
+Here, the hair has split midway along the shaft, rather than at the end.
+Hair is made up of a fibrous protein (keratin).
+It consists of three layers: an outer layer or cuticle, scaly in normal hair but lost in this damaged specimen; a cortex (visible) containing hair colour pigments; an inner medulla or core (not seen).
+Hair may split due to excessive shampooing, bleaching, combing, or blow- drying.
 Occasionally, brittle hair can be a sign of severe vitamin or mineral deficiency.
-Magnification: x300 at 6x6cm size.
+Magnification: x160 at 6x4.5cm size.

 Model release not required.
 Property release not required.